CS467-AI-Coder-Escape-Room/CS467-AI-Coder-Escape-Room/README.md

 * For a local MongoDB database, follow the instructions [here](https://docs.mongodb.com/manual/installation/) and update the connectionString in the server's .env file to match your local database.
 * For a MongoDB Atlas database, follow the instructions [here](https://docs.atlas.mongodb.com/getting-started/) and update the connectionString in the server's .env file to match your Atlas database.

+Stor your MongoDB connection string to a constant variable called MONGODB_URI stored in a .env file in the server directory.

 5. Start the development servers:
     ## For the client (React app)